 Use #CaputosItalianHeritage and tag us in your posts!

 You can read more about Angelo’s story and his journey to America here

 We are recounting the story of our founder, Angelo Caputo.
-He led a life of hard work and sacrifice to get him where he is today.
+He led a life of hard work and sacrifice that made him the incredible man he was and that led to all his accomplishments.
 As his granddaughter, I have been so lucky to hear his story and learn from him first hand.
 I’ve been able to travel with him to his hometown and listen to his childhood memories of growing up in difficult times.
 In 1999, at the request of my mother, he sat down and started writing about his life.
 His story is one that I believe should be told and I am honored to share it with you.

 Part I: The Beginning

 Angelo Caputo was born on January 1st, 1932 in Mola di Bari, Italy into a very hardworking family.
 Their family operated two small businesses at the time of his birth.
 One business was a wholesale outlet for farmers and the other was a grocery store.
 They had small and humble quarters for their home.
 While his mother worked at the grocery store, he stayed at her side in a little makeshift crib.
 His mother always said he was a good baby who cried very little, something she appreciated during the long, busy days at the store.
 By the age of four, he was a typical, busy child and his mother entrusted him to Signorina Maria, a teacher who prepared kids for “asilo” or pre-school.
 He was with Signorina Maria Monday-Friday and he learned many things including how to recite “poesie” or poems.
 Saturdays were typically busy at their family grocery store so he would spend the day with family friends that lived nearby and practice what he learned with Signorina Maria.

 the age of 6, he was ready to start helping out in the family grocery store!
 He